andrevidela/Research-report/Thesis/index.md

 > There are 0 uses of linear variable v
 ```

-Which indicates that `v` is supposed to be used but no uses have been found.
+Which indicates that `v` is supposed to be used, but no uses have been found.

-Similarly for `copy` we have:
+Similarly, for `copy` we have:

 ```haskell
 copy : (1 v : a) -> (a, a)